quaternionmedia/alfred/docs/about.md

 Timing of the clip is determined with the following variables:

 ### `inpoint`
 : The start time for playing this video, in seconds.
-Default: 0
+Default: `0`

 ### `outpoint`
 : The end time for playing this video, in seconds.
 Default: `video.duration`

 ### `duration`
 : The length in seconds to play this video.
+Default: `video.duration`

-!!!
-Note
+??? note "Timing math"
     The `duration` should always equal to the `outpoint - inpoint`.

     Any of these may be omitted, for example: